flashcode/msgcheck/README.md

 * `-m`, `--only-misspelled`: display only misspelled words (no error, line number and translation)
 * `-w`, `--no-whitespace`: do not check whitespace at beginning/end of strings
+* `-W`, `--no-whitespace-eol`: do not check whitespace at end of lines inside strings
 * `-e`, `--extract`: display all translations and exit (all checks except compilation are disabled in this mode)
 * `-q`, `--quiet`: quiet mode: only display number of errors
 * `-v`, `--version`: display version and exit

-Environment variable 'MSGCHECK_OPTIONS' can be set with some default options.
+Environment variable `MSGCHECK_OPTIONS` can be set with some default options.

 The script returns following exit code:
   0: all files checked are OK (0 errors) (or --extract given)